home-assistant/home-assistant.io/source/_dashboards/heading.markdown

   type: string
 tap_action:
   required: false
   description: Action taken on card tap.
 See [action documentation](/dashboards/actions/#tap-action).
 By default, it will do nothing.
-If an action is configured, an arrow will appear next to the heading text.
+If an action is configured, a chevron will appear next to the heading text.
   type: map
 badges:
   required: false